jungmyung-lee/lifestep-internship/project4/README.md

   - electrode placements
   - minor signal distortions

-In this pipeline, the CNN acts as a **feature encoder**, compressing refined EMG + TD information into a **compact representation (approximately 32–48 dimensions)** that preserves muscle synergy information while suppressing noise.
+In this pipeline, the CNN acts as a **feature encoder**, compressing refined EMG + TD information into a **compact representation (32 dimensions)** that preserves muscle synergy information while suppressing noise.

 ---